Official Name: Pesticide Advisory Committee

 (4) Generally serve in an advisory capacity to the Secretary, Department Officials, and other State agencies on pesticide related matters.

 Pesticide Advisory Committee Members (15 Members):

-Lindsay Dodd, Policy Director for Maryland Agricultural Associates.
+Lindsay Thompson, Policy Director for Maryland Agricultural Associates.

 Senator J. B. Jennings, Represent the Maryland Senate